Top 20 Off Beat Hill Stations in South India

 The Western Ghats dominate the landscape of the Southern states, with their natural bounty, an abundance of wildlife and serenity!
-If you are looking to beat the summer heat and plan to head to head out to the hills then you must check these offbeat destinations that are as gorgeous as Kodai or Munnar yet less crowded and have more adventures to offer for the wanderlusters out there!
+If you are looking to beat the summer heat and plan to head to head out to the hills then you must check these offbeat hill stations in South India!
+They are as gorgeous as Kodai or Munnar yet less crowded and have more adventures to offer for the wanderlust out there!

 Idukki district is a densely forested, mountainous region in Kerala and famous for the rare, blue Neelakurinji flower that blooms once in 12 years.
 Known for its tea plantations, the wilderness and the natural surroundings make Idukki an attractive destination for the wildlife lovers.
 It is one of the most sought after hill stations, where you can enjoy the elephant rides, find plenty of deer, giant, and Malabar squirrel in the wilderness.

 Devikulam is a small hill station located close to Munnar and a must-visit spot for all who are in the vicinity.
-Its picturesque meadows and a vast range of exotic flora and fauna have made it a trekker’s delight and an excursion through these plantations makes for an enchanting experience.
+Its picturesque meadows and a vast range of exotic flora and fauna have made it a trekker’s delight.
+Because of this, an excursion through these plantations makes for an enchanting experience.

 ARAKU VALLEY (AP)

 Araku valley, located at an altitude of almost 4,00 feet, is known as the Ooty of Andhra Pradesh and lures tourists with its breathtaking landscapes and pleasant weather.
 A three-hour drive from Vizag, Araku Valley has plenty of attractions such as the 150-million-year-old Borra Caves, located 35 kilometers from the valley.
 The valley, especially during full bloom, is a nature lovers delight, and is poised to become a ‘Hot air ballooning destination’.

 ANANTHAGIRI HILLS (TS)